SteveBate/MiniBus/README.md

 // register one or more message handlers bus.RegisterHandler<Person>(new PersonHandler());

-// process messages on the read queue synchronously bus.ReceiveAsync<Person>();
+// process messages on the read queue asynchronously bus.ReceiveAsync<Person>();
 ```